-There are many definitions of Co-Production this one from New Economics Foundation’s National Co-production Critical Friends group provides a helpful statement explaining the concept:
+There are many definitions of Co-Production.
+This one, from Involve, provides a helpful statement explaining the concept:

 Co-production can help to challenge the notion that people with lived experience – traditionally, those who have used services – are unable to participate on an equal level with people in professional roles.
 It can be an extremely effective way for people with lived experience to be able to influence change.

-Find out more about co-production and access resources and case studies in the ‘Carrying out influence and participation activities: Co-production’ resource.
+Find out more about co-production and access resources and case studies in the 'Carrying out influence and participation activities: Co-production' section.